 Identify Contractors to Quote

-It’s been said many times that you should get a minimum of three quotes for any plumbing work you want done.
+It’s been said many times that you should get a minimum of three quotes for any plumbing work you want to be done.
 This isn’t always essential, particularly if you have a strong relationship with a reliable plumber whom you prefer to use.
 If it’s a big job, however, it’s wise to get more than one estimate because contractors have different approaches to the work.
 Comparing “apples with apples” is a good way to make sure you’ve outlined your scope of work clearly and that you haven’t overlooked anything important, too.

 Schedule a Consultation